Roasted Garlic Croutons/Bread Crumbs

 - 2 1/2 cups vegetable broth

 Preheat oven to 375 degrees.
 Place the heads of garlic in a large Pyrex baking dish with the exposed garlic facing down.
 Add the vegetable broth and soak for 5-10 minutes.
-Turn over the garlic and cover with aluminum foil, placing parchment paper in between the garlic and foil.
+Turn over the garlic and cover with a silicone baking mat.
 Cook the garlic for 1 1/2 hours, or until the garlic has become golden brown.
 Remove from oven and allow the garlic to cool before handling, about 10-20 minutes.
 At this point, you may invert the whole heads over a bowl and squeeze hard with your hands to remove as much of the roasted garlic from the cloves.
 Either remove as much as you need for this recipe, and reserve the remaining heads whole, covered, in the refrigerator.
 Or squeeze all of it into a covered bowl, use what you need for this recipe and save the rest in the bowl in the refrigerator for other uses.

 Take the bowl of cubed bread and add the squeezed out (as above) insides of 3 to 6 heads of roasted garlic.
 Mix the bread and garlic with your hands.
 You want to make sure the bread has been coated with the garlic.
 Place the bread on a baking sheet lined with parchment paper and spread it evenly.
 Bake the bread, checking it every 10 minutes.
 Once the bread has started to turn golden brown (about 20-25 minutes), turn off the oven.
 Taste is the best way to see if it's done.
 Bread may not be extremely hard at first, but will continue to harden as it cools.